 Hemp Seeds – Almost 4 grams of protein per tablespoon

 While hemp seed aren’t as popular as Chia seeds for creating delicious recipes, they actually have more protein than Chia seeds do.
-You can blend hemp seeds in with a soymilk-based smoothie or come up with your own recipe for including them in a pre-workout snack.
+You can blend hemp seeds (hemp information) in with a soymilk-based smoothie or come up with your own recipe for including them in a pre-workout snack.

 The Protein Powder Alternative